standards-hub/Nuxt_documentation_installation/How-To-NuxtDocs.md

 ## Deploy

 Since this is a Nuxt project it should follow the deployment recommendations from the official Nuxt documentation.
-THere are multiple [deployment targets](https://nuxtjs.org/deployments) explain there but the one for the GitHub pages will be the one we will be using in this document.
+There are multiple [deployment targets](https://nuxtjs.org/deployments) explain there but the one for the GitHub pages will be the one we will be using in this document.

 To deploy via GitHub Actions, create or adjust the workflow which pushes the generated files from the `dist` folder to your default GitHub Pages branch `gh-pages`.